 - Target population: The program is designed for early adolescents in grades five through eight in American Indian schools and community settings in low socioeconomic areas.

-- In-school curricula: The program includes 20 hour-long, in-school sessions facilitated by a project staff member over the course of the school year.
-These sessions include socialization activities, trust- and team-building exercises, and games and initiatives that promote problem-solving.
+- In-school curricula: The program includes in-school sessions facilitated by a project staff member over the course of the school year.
+Information provided in February 2014 indicates that the program has 26 weeks of lesson plans.
+These in-school sessions include socialization activities, trust- and team-building exercises, and games and initiatives that promote problem-solving.
 The in-school component also includes community service, such as a playground beautification campaign using Navajo rug designs.
 Classroom teachers are encouraged to participate in these activities.

 - Experiential activities: In addition to the program's in-school component, Project Venture provides participants with a distinct out-of-school component, recruiting a smaller number of youth from the classroom-based sessions to participate in community-based experiential activities that serve as alternatives to substance use.
+Information provided in February 2014 indicates that curricula exist for both after-school and multiday activities.
 Each staff member typically leads a group of 7 to 15 youth, working with them to plan, implement, and debrief activities in ways that use their experiences as life metaphors.
 These activities, which include hiking, bicycling, camping, climbing, and rappelling, challenge youth to develop problem-solving and social interaction skills as well as a positive self-concept, all of which protect against substance use.
 School vacations and summer time include a week-long camp or wilderness trek that stresses connectedness to and respect for the natural world, which are important spiritual themes of the program.
 Approximately 150 hours of community-based program activities take place throughout the year, with the program striving to provide a minimum of 20 after-school sessions per year and one weekend activity per month, as well as multiple extended trips and daylong activities on school breaks.

 - Service learning activities: The community-based component includes four service learning projects per year designed to develop leadership qualities and an ethic of service.
 These projects include adobe building projects, projects focusing on the environment, school-wide mural projects, visiting elders at a senior center, planning menus and serving food at a kitchen that offers free meals to the poor, and designing and implementing plans to reduce violence and promote peace in their communities, among many other activities.